taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chatbot](https://github.com/zhaoyingjun/chatbot) - ChatGPT has popularized chatbots, and the mainstream trend has shifted to GPT-style models.
 This project is also keeping up with the times and will soon update to a GPT-style version.
 Based on this project and your own corpus, you can train your own desired chatbot for use in intelligent customer service, online Q&A, casual chat, and other scenarios.
  * [WechatBotCMD](https://github.com/wechatapis/wechatbotcmd) - WechatBotCMD is an innovative project developed based on Python 3.11.
 By combining the ChatGPT model and the native WeChat API, it provides users with intelligent chatting, automatic drawing, automatic posting on Moments, automatic posting on Video Accounts, and other diverse API integration services, aiming to enhance daily communication efficiency and fun.
  * [ChatGPT-On-CS](https://github.com/lrhh123/chatgpt-on-cs) - Intelligent chat customer service tool based on large models, supporting access to platforms such as WeChat, Taobao, Bilibili, Douyin Enterprise Account, Douyin, Douyin Store, Weibo Chat, Xiaohongshu Professional Account Operation, Xiaohongshu, Zhihu, etc. Can choose GPT3.5/GPT4.0/Lazy Man's Treasure Chest (more platforms will be supported in the future), able to handle text, voice, and images, access operating systems and external resources through plugins, and support customization of enterprise AI applications based on proprietary knowledge base.
+ * [agentcloud](https://github.com/rnadigital/agentcloud) - Agent Cloud is like having your own GPT builder with a bunch extra goodies.
+The GUI features 1) RAG pipeline which can natively embed 260+ datasources 2) Create Conversational apps (like GPTs) 3) Create Multi Agent process automation apps (crewai) 4) Tools

 ## Browser-extensions